-The A2 highway connects Lisbon to Albufeira, crossing the districts of Setúbal, Évora, Beja and Faro.
-The A2 is the second largest portuguese highway in extension, with a length of 240.2 km, and was projected to reach from Lisbon to resort areas on the southern coast.
-The completion of this highway occurred in 2002.
+The A2 highway connects Lisbon to Albufeira and passes through the districts of Setúbal, Évora, Beja, and Faro.
+It is the second largest freeway in the country, with 240.2 km in length.
+It was built to facilitate travel from Lisbon to resort areas on the southern coast.
+The construction of the A2 was completed in 2002.

-Thus the Grupo de Estudos de Ordenamento do Território e Ambiente-GEOTA, the environmental organization Quercus and the Liga para a Protecção da Natureza-LPN requested from the European Union-EU a deferral of the favorable decision on the EIA claiming that there were significant populations of several protected wild birds species inside Castro Verde SPA.
-Despite the EIA's negative findings and the existence of alternatives to the selected A2 route section, Portugal chose the route that most impacted an important Natura 2000 site.
-The A2 eventually open to traffic in July 2001.
-Simultaneously a process of infringement open by the EU Commission was already under way following the complaint presented by the environmental organizations.
-In 2004 the EU Commission brought an action of failure against the portuguese state before the European Court of Justice-ECJ.
+This led the Grupo de Estudos de Ordenamento do Território e Ambiente (GEOTA), the environmental organization Quercus and the Liga para a Protecção da Natureza (LPN) to request that the European Union (EU) suspend the decision to allow the construction to proceed due to the significant population of several protected wild birds species in the Castro Verde SPA.
+Despite the EIA's negative findings and the existence of alternatives to the selected route for this section of the A2, Portugal chose the route that would affect an important Natura 2000 site the most.
+The A2 eventually was opened to traffic in July 2001, even though infringement proceedings initiated by the EU Commission after the complaint presented by the environmental organizations were still underway.
+In 2004, the EU Commission decided to lodge a complaint against the Portuguese state at the European Court of Justice (ECJ).

-In October 2006, the Court of Justice of the European Union-CJEU condemned Portugal for breach of the Birds and Habitats directives.
-The court found evidence that not only did the A2 route section imply significant environmental impacts; other possible alternatives were neglected and not included in the study.
-It was also determined that the construction of the road should be compensated by the Castro Verde SPA expansion.
-In early 2008, the EC announced a "final warning" to Portugal to take measures to mitigate the negative impacts on the two SPAs in the Alentejo region: Mourão/Moura/Barrancos and the Castro Verde.
-In February 2008 the legislation which extended these areas was approved by the Council of Ministers.
-The enlargement of the Castro Verde SPA involve 6,420 new hectares, spread across 2.034 ha in Almeirim and 4.386 ha Lombador/Figueirinha.
+In October 2006, the European Court of Justice condemned Portugal for breach of the Birds and Habitats directives.
+The court found evidence that not only did the section of the A2 in question cause significant environmental impacts, but also that other alternative routes were ignored and not included in the study.
+It was also determined that the construction of the road should be compensated by the expansion of the Castro Verde SPA.
+In early 2008, the EC announced a "final warning" to Portugal to take measures to mitigate the negative impacts on two SPAs in the Alentejo region: Mourão-Moura-Barrancos and Castro Verde.
+In February 2008, legislation to expand these areas was approved by the Council of Ministers.
+6.420 hectares were incorporated into the Castro Verde SPA, of which 2.034 ha are in Almeirim and 4.386 ha in Lombador-Figueirinha.